abhishekbhardwaj/aish-cli/README.md

 ## 🗺️ Roadmap

+- [ ] **CLI Copilot/Co-driver**: A fully guided terminal experience to give you a complete copilot experience for the terminal.
+It'll also let you SSH into remote systems and run assistive commands making it easier to manage local and remote systems.

+- [ ] **Code Copilot/Co-driver**: Enable Aish to assist with autonomous code generation, debugging, and refactoring tasks.
+It will be hooked into all major LSP's and will be able to autonomously also find and fix bugs in your codebase, suggest improvements, and even write tests.

+- [ ] **Smart Ask Mode**: Enhance the `ask` command to automatically search through local files, shell history, and clipboard content to provide more context-aware responses.
+It'll also let user make web searches and web fetches to provide more accurate, relevant and up-to-date answers.

+- [ ] **Research**: Allow Aish to perform research tasks, such as gathering information from the web, files from local filesystem, summarizing articles, or finding relevant documentation based on user queries.
+Once done, it'll generate a complete report.

 - [ ] **Agent**: Enable Aish to act autonomously, performing tasks or sequences of commands based on user instructions.
+Teach it how to perform specific tasks, and it will execute them without further input.

 - [ ] **Workflows**: Allow users to create, manage, and execute a series of **agents**, written above.
 Sequences of CLI commands or tasks.
 This will also allow users to save and share workflows, making it easier to automate repetitive processes.

-- [ ] **Research**: Allow Aish to perform research tasks, such as gathering information from the web, files from local filesystem, summarizing articles, or finding relevant documentation based on user queries.
-Once done, it'll generate a complete report.

-- [ ] **Pilot**: A fully guided terminal experience to give you a complete copilot experience.

 ## 🔍 Troubleshooting